William I. Fine Theoretical Physics Institute

 Due to the Coronavirus pandemic, FTPI will be working remotely for the foreseeable future.
 Stay up to date on the University's policies by visiting the U's Safe Campus site.

-The William I. Fine Theoretical Physics Institute (FTPI) was established in 1987 as part of the School of Physics and Astronomy, with the goal of conducting research in theoretical physics at a world-class level.
+The William I. Fine Theoretical Physics Institute (FTPI) was established in 1987 as part of the School of Physics and Astronomy, with the explicit goal of conducting research in theoretical physics at a world-class level.
+The most important charge of FTPI is to produce sound, significant and exciting theoretical physics that will have an impact on the school, the College of Science and Engineering, the University and the broader physics community.